HugoPhibbs/CEOs/README.md

-## CEOs - A novel dimensionality reduction method for maximum inner product search
+## CEOs - A novel dimensionality reduction method with applications for ANNS

 CEOs is a novel dimensionality reduction method that leverages the behavior of concomintants of extreme order statistics.
 Different from the forklore random projection, CEOs uses a significantly larger number of random vectors `n_proj`.
 The projection values on a few closest/furthest vectors to the query are enough to estimate inner product between data points and the query.
+Building on the theory of CEOs, we propose several algorithmic ANNS solvers, including
+* CEOs and coCEOs-Est for estimating `n` inner product values to answer ANNS.
-Building on the theory of CEOs, we propose coCEOs, a practical variant, that uses much smaller indexing space, provides better accuracy-speed tradeoffs, and supports streaming indexing update.
+* CEOs-Hash is a locality-sensitive hashing scheme for ANNS (with inner product and cosine), that uses much smaller indexing space, achieves competitive accuracy-speed tradeoffs, and supports streaming indexing update.

+There are two versions of CEOs-Hash, including:
+* CEOs-Hash1 uses `n_proj` number of random vectors, corresponding to `2 * n_proj` buckets
-coCEOs uses `n_repeats * n_proj` number of random vectors.
+* CEOs-Hash2 uses a tensor strick with `2 * n_proj` number of random vectors, corresponding to `4 * n_proj * n_proj` buckets.

 Each group of `n_proj` random vectors is simulated by the [FFHT](https://github.com/FALCONN-LIB/FFHT) to speed up the projection time.
-CEOs and coCEOs also support multi-threading for both indexing and querying by adding only ```#pragma omp parallel for```.
+CEOs variants support multi-threading for both indexing and querying by adding only ```#pragma omp parallel for```. streamCEOs supports delete/insert new points into the index in the streaming fashion.

 We use [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) that supports SIMD dot product computation.
-We use [TSL](https://github.com/Tessil/robin-map) for the hash map and hash set using linear robin hood hashing.
+We use [TSL](https://github.com/Tessil/robin-map) for the hash map and hash set using linear robin hood hashing for coCEOs-Est.
 ## Prerequisites

 * A compiler with C++17 support